Fiddle Leaf Fig elevates mood and improve oxygen levels around the house, but those offerings may falter when grown in the wrong soil mix.

 - Some organic compost

-For the first six months after using the new potting mix, you do not need to fertilize Fiddle Leaf Fig.
+For the first 6 months, you do not need to fertilize Fiddle Leaf Fig after repotting the plant in the new potting mix.

 From Editorial Team